 If your shower door tracks have a lot of build-up like mine, I want to be completely honest.
 I don’t want to make this seem like a quick wipe and you are done.
 However, with some elbow grease, you can get the build-up off and it is definitely worth it!
 Now that your shower doors are clean, check out my post on how to clean your shower walls.

 In order for me to not have to go through this again, I will be wiping my doors down and cleaning on a regular basis.
 Now instead of hating to look at my shower doors, I actually look at it and smile.
 I can’t believe the difference!
-I just wish I would have spent the time and done it years ago!
+I just wish I would have spent the time and done it earlier!
 Not only does it look so much better but it actually feels great to accomplish something!